 - A. WESTERN ATTIRE AND TACK.
-See Rule SC-270.
 See equipment and attire chart in back of rule book. - B. DIVISIONS.
 There will be three divisions only.
 Horse may be entered only once per division.
 All horses exhibited must meet the ownership and registration requirements for the division in which they are entered. - 1.
 Open, All Ages.
 In keeping with the rules of all other classes.
-Exhibitors may enter five horses, with no maximum restriction on the number of Junior or Senior horses up to a total of five. - 2.
-Amateur.
+Exhibitors may enter five horses, with no maximum restriction on the number of Junior or Senior horses up to a total of five. - Amateur.
 Exhibitors may enter two horses.
 All exhibitors in this division must possess current APHA Amateur cards. - 3.
 Youth.
 Exhibitors may enter two horses. - C. POINTS.
 Points will be awarded based on the number of teams entered.
 Each horse on the team will be awarded points based on the APHA point System.
 See Rule SC-060. - D. PROCEDURE.
-Within a 90 second time limit, a team of three APHA Registered Horses must cut out from the herd and pen three head of cattle with the assigned, same, identity number or colored neck band. - Numbers.
+Within a 90 second time limit, a team of three APHA Registered Horses must cut out from the herd and pen three head of cattle with the assigned, same, identity number or colored neck band. - 1.
+Numbers.
 Numbers must be 6 inches (15.24cm) wide.
 The numbers must be applied to both sides of the animal, high upon its side, with the top near the midline of the animal's back between the shoulder and the hip. - Drawing For Order.
 The numbers or colors and working order will be drawn for by the judge and show management before the start of the contest. - Flagmen/Timers.
 There shall be two flagmen, one at the line must be an APHA judge, and one at the pen placed in a position not to interfere with the penning of the cattle and at least two timers. - 4.
 Starting and Foul Line.
 The starting and foul line must be designated by a marker located on the arena fence easily viewed by the line judge and the exhibitors.
 Show management reserves the right to adjust the starting and foul line to facilitate the competition. - 5.
 Warning.
 A warning must be given to the team working the cattle 30 seconds prior to a final time being called. - 6.
 No Show.
 If for any reason a team does not show after the order of go has been drawn, their cattle number will be drawn in the order the team would have run and the drawn number or color band will not be used in that set of teams.
 This will avoid changing the order of go for the other contestants. - 7.
 Fall of Horse/Exhibitor.
 Fall of horse and/or exhibitor shall not eliminate the entry. - 8.
 The fastest time wins. - E. TIES.
 In the event of a tie affecting the placings, each team will be allowed to pen one numbered or color banded animal.
 Fastest time breaks the tie. - F. TIME BEGINS. - 1.
 All cattle will be bunched on the cattle side of the starting line before the time begins. - 2.
-The time flagman will raise the flag to signal when arena is ready.
+The time flagman will raise the flag to signal when arena is ready. - Exhibitors will be given their cattle penning number or color of neck band when the line flagman drops his flag as the nose of the first horse crosses the starting line.
+Exhibitors are committed once they enter the arena.